What Is Cornmeal, Anyway?

-You probably are familiar with cornmeal as the key ingredient in cornbread.
-We go beyond the basics to explain exactly what cornmeal is and how it differs from similarly named products.
+You're probably familiar with cornmeal as the key ingredient in cornbread.
+Here, we go beyond the basics to explain exactly what cornmeal is and how it differs from similarly named products.

 RELATED: What Is Polenta, Exactly?